 Puppy Classes

-Good puppy classes should cover the following:
+Good puppy classes should cover the following topics:

 Playtime! - For puppies to be comfortable around other dogs when they become adults, they need to meet other dogs when they are young.
 Ideally, they will meet and interact with lots of different sizes and breeds of dog.